LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     Once the **Message Id** had been copied you can exit out of the **Message Header Analyzer** tab in Edge and proceed to the next task.

 ### Task 4 - Review a Message Trace using PowerShell

+In this task, you will be running a message trace using PowerShell instead of using the Message trace functionality built into the Exchange Admin Center (EAC).
+The purpose of this task is to give you exposure to alternative methods of accomplishing day to day tasks an Exchange Administrator may need to perform.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.